INT CALC Two positive point charges q are located on the y-axis a... | Channels for Pearson+

 Textbook QuestionTextbook Question

-INT CALC Two positive point charges q are located on the y-axis at y = ±a. e.
-Your answer to part d shows that an electron experiences a linear restoring force, so it will undergo simple harmonic motion.
-What is the oscillation frequency in GHz for an electron moving between two 1.0 nC charges separated by 2.0 mm?
+INT CALC Two positive point charges q are located on the y-axis at y = ±a. a.
+Write an expression for the electric potential at position x on the x-axis.

 4